ianrenton/raspberrytank/README.md

 You can compile it by running "make" in its directory, assuming you have make installed.
 You also need libpthreads, and kernel modules for I2C if you intend to use the I2C devices.
-It should build mongoose automatically, if not, run "cd mongoose && make linux".
+It should build mongoose automatically, if not, run `cd mongoose && make linux`.

-You need to run it as root so that it can talk to the GPIO pins. ("sudo ./rt_http")
+You need to run it as root so that it can talk to the GPIO pins. (`sudo ./rt_http`)

 It was designed for use with the Web UI, though you can probably figure out how to use it without :)